ml-tooling/ml-hub/README.md

     </tr>
     <tr>
         <td>START_CHP</td>
         <td>Start the Jupyterhub proxy process separately (The hub should not start the proxy itself, which can be configured via the Jupyterhub config file.
-This option is built-in to work with <a href="https://github.com/ml-tooling/zero-to-mlhub-k8s"> zero-to-mlhub-k8s</a>, where the image is also used as the CHP image.</td>
+This option is built-in to work with <a href="https://github.com/ml-tooling/zero-to-mlhub-k8s"> zero-to-mlhub-k8s</a>, where the image is also used as the Configurable-Http-Proxy (CHP) image.
+Args passed to the container are passed to the chp-start command.</td>
         <td>false</td>
     </tr>
 </table>

+> ℹ️ _Via the START_* environment variables, you can define what is started within the container.
+This is since the mlhub image is used in our Kubernetes setup for both, the hub and the proxy container.
+We did not want to break those functionalities into different images for now._

 #### Jupyterhub Config